Russell Library archivists are available to assist you during the open hours of the Russell Library:

 Historical research can be incredibly exciting and interesting, but getting started can be daunting--especially if you are starting from scratch in coming up with a topic.

 In general, the most important thing to remember is that getting started early is essential.
 Give your self time to browse, connect, reimagine, and revise.
-Below are some links walk you through steps for developing a topic and writing an interesting paper.
+Below are some links that walk you through steps for developing a topic and writing an interesting paper.
 These aren't the only way to approach the work, but they give you a place to start.
 Remember to consult your professor for big questions or concerns and to re-read the assignment.

 Learning to Do Historical Research: A Primer